PDFs by language

 Medulloepitheliomas start in the ciliary body, which is near the front of the eye (see image above).
 Most of these tumors are malignant (cancerous), but they rarely spread outside the eye.
 They usually cause eye pain and loss of vision.

-The diagnosis is made when a doctor finds a tumor mass in the eye by using an ophthalmoscope (an instrument that helps doctors to look inside the eye).
-Like retinoblastoma, the diagnosis is usually made based on where the tumor is inside the eye and how it looks.
+The diagnosis is made when a doctor finds a tumor in the eye by using an ophthalmoscope (an instrument that helps doctors to look inside the eye).
+As with retinoblastoma, the diagnosis is usually made based on where the tumor is inside the eye and how it looks.
 A biopsy (removing cells from the tumor to be looked at under a microscope) to confirm the diagnosis is almost never done because it might harm the eye or risk spreading the cancer outside of the eye.

 Treatment for medulloepithelioma is almost always surgery to remove the eye.
 This usually gets rid of all of the cancer, as long as it was still only in the eye.